-We all know about the traditional “downward dog” position in Yoga; It’s a great stretch that works to lengthen the tissues of the posterior chain, which includes much of the musculature on the backside of the body from your plantar fascia to your shoulders.
+We’re all pretty familiar with the traditional “downward dog” position in Yoga; It’s a great stretch that works to lengthen the tissues of the posterior chain, or the musculature on the backside of the body from your plantar fascia to your shoulders.

 – Single Leg Crossbehind – this allows for us to focus on one leg at a time… an important concept, as most people tend to have one leg relatively tighter than the other, and if we stay in the dual leg stance like in the traditional downward dog, we may not create enough of a stretch for the leg that needs it, or we may compensate somehow.